through

 Combining with Other Action Types

-method can be combined with other action types for more complex behaviors:
+The through method can be combined with other action types for more complex behaviors:

-#![allow(unused)] fn main() { use bevy::prelude::*; use bevy_flurx::prelude::*; use core::time::Duration; #[derive(Event, Clone)] struct PlayerAction { action_type: String, value: i32, } fn spawn_reactor(mut commands: Commands) { commands.spawn(Reactor::schedule(|task| async move { // Create a complex action flow with through task.will(Update, wait::event::read::<PlayerAction>() .through(once::run(|In(action): In<PlayerAction>| { println!("Received action: {} with value {}", action.action_type, action.value); })) .through(delay::time().with(Duration::from_millis(500))) // Add a delay .pipe(once::run(|In(action): In<PlayerAction>| { // Process the action action.value * 2 })) ).await; })); } }
+#![allow(unused)] fn main() { use bevy::prelude::*; use bevy_flurx::prelude::*; use core::time::Duration; #[derive(Event, Clone)] struct PlayerAction { action_type: String, value: i32, } fn spawn_reactor(mut commands: Commands) { commands.spawn(Reactor::schedule(|task| async move { // Create a complex action flow with through task.will(Update, wait::message::read::<PlayerAction>() .through(once::run(|In(action): In<PlayerAction>| { println!("Received action: {} with value {}", action.action_type, action.value); })) .through(delay::time().with(Duration::from_millis(500))) // Add a delay .pipe(once::run(|In(action): In<PlayerAction>| { // Process the action action.value * 2 })) ).await; })); } }